frontenddogma/web-development-glossary/manuscript/f.md

 : A flame-like visualization method for software profiling. ℹ︎&nbsp;[is.gd/EnyPjs](http://www.brendangregg.com/flamegraphs.html)

 Flash
 : A deprecated multimedia software platform used for the production of animations, games, and applications.
-Although Flash was previously a dominant platform for online multimedia content, it is slowly being abandoned as Adobe favors a transition to HTML.
-The Flash Player has been deprecated and has its official end-of-life on December 31, 2020.&nbsp;[†](#w-flash)
+Flash was first released in 1993 (SmartSketch), rebranded in 1995 (FutureSplash Animator) and, after being bought by Macromedia, again renamed in 1996 (Macromedia Flash).
+Although Flash was previously a dominant platform for online multimedia content, it is slowly being abandoned as Adobe, who purchased Macromedia in 2005, favors a transition to HTML.
+The Flash Player had its official end-of-life on December 31, 2020.&nbsp;[†](#w-flash)

 Flash of Faux Text
 : The effect when a browser switches from a fallback font to a particular web font before loading and applying yet other fonts.